GIALaboratory/gialaboratory.github.io/report-results/quickstart/index.md

 ![Show Schema](insomnia-show-schema.png)

-The documentation panel will open, allowing you to expore the API and its fields.
+The documentation panel will open, allowing you to explore the API and its fields.